Management of Equipment in an ISO/IEC 17025:2017 Accredited Laboratory

 4. Decommissioning of Laboratory Equipment

-It may be possible to combine all these individual procedures into a single procedure, however, this will usually result in an exceedingly long procedure.
-As users will seldom need to use all these processes at the same time, the author does not advocate this approach.
+It may be possible to combine all these individual procedures into a single procedure.
+However, this will usually result in an exceedingly long procedure.
+As users will seldom need to use all these processes simultaneously, the author does not advocate this approach unless the laboratory has no computer-controlled equipment.

 4 Selection and Installation of Laboratory Equipment

-As selection and installation of laboratory equipment usually occur together these two key events can be conveniently combined into a single procedure.
+As the selection and installation of laboratory equipment usually occur together, these two key events can be conveniently combined into a single procedure.

 4.1 Selection and Installation Planning